erezgeva/libptpmgmt/clkmgr/README.md

 ## Maintaining Expected Timekeeping Functionality

-The Linux timekeeping data path is the fast path.
+The Linux timekeeping data path is the fastest path.
 Typically, reading the current time using vDSO calls such as clock_gettime() incurs only a few tens of nanoseconds and no context switch.
-The complete timekeeping data path from time sync daemon to the application – including clock_adjtime() – incurs a typical latency of less than 10 microseconds.
+The complete timekeeping data path from the time sync daemon to the application – including clock_adjtime() – incurs a typical latency of less than 10 microseconds.
 The relatively slower and parallel Clock Manager data path requires additional processing and incurs up to 10